tasket/Qubes-VM-hardening/README.md

    * Using the -root service with a [VPN VM](https://github.com/tasket/Qubes-vpn-support) requires manual configuration in the template and can be approached different ways: Whitelist (optionally with SHA) can be made for the appropriate files.
 Alternately, all VPN configs can be added under /etc/default/vms/vmname/rw so they'll be automatically deployed.

    * Currently the service cannot seamlessly handle 'first boot' when the private volume must be initialized.
 If you enabled the service on a VM before its first startup, on first start the shell will display a notice telling you to restart the VM.
 Subsequent starts will proceed normally.

+   * The service can be removed from the system with `cd Qubes-VM-hardening; sudo bash install --uninstall`

 ## Releases
    - v0.9.0  Add tags and rc files, protect more home scripts, reinitialize home
    - v0.8.5  Fix template detection, /etc/default/vms erasure